Seven night sky spectacles to watch for in 2026

 Three supermoons and a blue Moon

-The two other supermoons in 2026 are the Beaver Moon on 24 November followed by the Cold Moon on 23 December.
+There are two other supermoons in 2026 - the Beaver Moon on 24 November followed by the Cold Moon on 23 December.

-Supermoons happen when the Moon is at its closest point to Earth in its orbit, appearing up to 15% brighter and 30% bigger than regular full Moons.
+They happen when the Moon is at its closest point to Earth in its orbit, appearing up to 15% brighter and 30% bigger than regular full ones.

-We usually get 12 full Moons a year, but as this doesn't quite match up with the lunar cycle roughly every two and half years we get an additional full Moon.
-As it only happens once every few years, it is where we get the expression 'once in a blue Moon' from.
+We usually get 12 full Moons a year, but as this doesn't quite match up with the lunar cycle roughly every two and half years we get an additional one.
+As it only happens every few years it is where the expression 'once in a blue Moon' comes from.

 If you want to take a picture make sure you turn off the flash on your phone, activate night mode and use ambient light.
 Oh, and check the BBC Weather forecast.